shyke0611/IntelliMock/README.md

     ```
 4. **Ensure you copy the .env file**
   > A `.env` file is required to run the frontend.
-  > Place this file in the **root of the `/frontend` folder**, at the same level as `package.json`.

-  If you're unsure what variables to include, you should have already received the frontend `.env` file from the **Assignment - Private info / API key / etc submission** on Canvas.
-  If you missed this or need access again, please contact one of the [**team members**](#team-members) listed below via email.

 5. **Install frontend dependencies**: